kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 `GET` `http://192.168.0.10/output?val=123`

-## IOFrameworkManager for Unity
+## IOFrameworkSDK for Unity

+The SDK consists of components as follows.

+- `IOFrameworkManager` is a manager for the I/O Framework
+- `IOFrameworkTestUI` is a UI to test the framework
+- `IOFrameworkAnalogHandler` is a handler for events in the analog channel
+- `IOFrameworkJoystickHandler` is a handler for events in the joystick channel
+- `IOFrameworkButtonsHandler` is a handler for events in the buttons channel
+- `IOFrameworkGestureHandler` is a handler for events from a Gesture sensor (in both joystick and buttons channel)
+- `IOFrameworkOutputHandler` is a handler for events in the output channel via Wi-Fi

 ### Usage

-1. Import the `IOFrameworkWidget.unitypackage` file to your Unity project
+1. Import the `IOFrameworkSDK.unitypackage` file to your Unity project
-2. Add an FSM to a GameObject
+2. Instantiate an `IOFrameworkManager`
+3. Instantiate an `IOFrameworkTestUI` if necessary
+4. Instantiate a handler from handlers in the SDK (e.g., `IOFrameworkAnalogHandler`)
-3. Add global transition(s) to the FSM to receive the input-related event(s)
+5. Navigate PlayMaker editor to the FSM of the handler and edit
-4. Add a `Send Event` action (with a `Set Event String Data` action if necessary) to a State to send the output or Wi-Fi-related event(s)

 ### Input